JuanGrill/KHRandomPlayer/README.md

    - Currently, there's no song history.
 However, its a intended feature, so please stay tuned!

 - Who is the creature who appears in the cover section and in the program icon?
-   - Its Pommy!.
+   - Its Pommy!
 Please go and play Bomberman 64 TSA!

 - The code is a mess.
 Can I improve it?
    - Yes, you can improve the code, ~~break it, destroy it,dream about it, use it to order pizza~~.